devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 39: Wisgen Favorite BLoC Tests 2 [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 In this test, we create three wisdoms and add/remove them from the favorite BLoC by sending the corresponding events.
-We use the _emitsInOrder()_ _matcher_ to tell the framework that we are working with a stream and looking for specific set of events to be emitted in order [[@angelovUnitTestingBloc2019]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
+We use the _emitsInOrder()_ _matcher_ to tell the framework that we are working with a stream and looking for a specific set of events to be emitted in order [[@angelovUnitTestingBloc2019]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86).
 The Flutters test framework also offers many other stream matchers besides _emitsInOrder()_ [[@dartteamAsynchronoustestsTestDart2019]](https://pub.dev/packages/test#asynchronous-tests):

 - _emits()_ matches a single data event.
 - _emitsError()_ matches a single error event.